jcraigk/kudochest/README.md

 ## Fine Tuning

 Most of the app's basic settings are configured in `config/application.rb`.
+It is worth browsing the list of configuration options to get a sense of the features and to help debug issues that may arise.

 ## Periodic Jobs

 You'll want to configure when `WeeklyReport::RecurrentWorker` runs in `config/sidekiq.yml` or disable it.
+The weekly report requires working SMTP configuration (see above).

-## Fire Up Rails
+## Run the App Components

 ```bash
 make services